Identify: Asset Management & Mapping

 Communication Mapping

-Mapping the digital topography.
-Document information flows, marine protocols, and critical system interdependencies.
+Document information flows, marine protocols, and critical system interdependencies across the vessel.

 PILLAR C

 Finalizing audit readiness.
-Establishing roles, Management of Change (MoC) policies, and the final CSDD/Exclusion reports.
+Establishing roles, Management of Change (MoC) policies, and CSDD reports.

 Step 01 Deliverables: Inventory Evidence

-The following artifacts must be completed during the Identify phase to support later segmentation (Protect) and certification (Certify):
+Complete these artifacts to support segmentation (Protect) and certification (Certify):

-• Master Asset Register: Verified list of CBS with MAC/IP and physical locations.
+• Master Asset Register: MAC/IP and physical locations.

-• Criticality Assignment: Ranking of systems (Category I, II, III) based on safety impact.
+• Criticality Assignment: Rank (I, II, III) based on safety.

-• Data Flow Map: Logical visualization of inter-system communication protocols.
+• Data Flow Map: Logical visualization of protocols.

 Scroll to Top